South Carolina Bounty Hunter Guide: Requirements and Steps

 - Pass a character and fitness investigation

 Process servers are tasked with delivering certain types of legal documents that must be served in person.
-Process servers in South Carolina are not required to be licensed, but must be at least 18 years of age and be designated by the court or approved agent to deliver service of process.
-Process servers are typically employed by state and local courts and law firms, though private investigators may hire process servers as well.
+Process servers in South Carolina are not required to be licensed but must be at least 18 years of age and be designated by the court or approved agent to deliver service of process.
+These professionals are typically employed by state and local courts and law firms, though private investigators may hire process servers as well.